 WHAT TO BRING

 Prior to departure, a suggested packing list to prepare for the summer weather will be provided to ensure safety and comfort.

 Basic washing goods are provided (shampoo, conditioner, and soap), but it is advisable to bring your own as only small quantities and limited items are provided.
 Don’t forget toothpaste, deodorant, and any other personal toiletries you may require.
 It is strongly advised that female students pack a healthy supply of feminine hygiene items as western brands and goods are not available in Vietnam.

 NOTE: Hairdryers are provided in the rooms.
 However, if you decide to bring your own, make sure you check the Powering Electronics section below to confirm you have the correct adaptor.

-Breakfast, and dinner will be provided in the hotel.
-A large selection of food will be available including authentic Tanzmania fare, and a variety of American classics.
-A lunch buffet will be provided at the clinical facilities.
+Breakfast, lunch, and dinner will be provided in the hotel.
+A large selection of food will be available including authentic Vietnamese fare, and a variety of American classics.

 Meals will also be provided on off-campus activity days and will include lunches in local restaurants depending on the location of activities.

 NOTE: Meals are not provided during travel with the exception of the meals and snacks the airline provides.
 Although this may differ from airline to airline or route taken, generally, two meals and soft drinks, water, and coffee will be provided on the long-haul section of your journey.
-A snack may be provided on the connecting flight to Tanzania.
+A snack may be provided on the connecting flights to Vietnam.

 If you would like to purchase additional snacks in the departure or connecting airport, it is advisable to carry a widely accepted bank card (Visa or Mastercard) to make purchases in the airports easily.